KalaKit/KalaServer/readme.md

 ## General

+- file download/upload/playback (can play back audio and video files)
 - MIME Types
 - Threading (new thread per user)
 - Range Requests and persistent connections (for large media or when serving multiple assets)
-- GUI for server (useful server info and interactions)
+- GUI for server (useful server info and interactions, file download and upload)

 ## For global access